gschmutz/stream-processing-workshop/06-iot-data-ingestion-over-mqtt/README.md

 There are multiple tools available, some with a Web-UI and some with Rich-Client UI.

-One of the tools is the `mosquitto-sub`, which can be easly started using a docker container.
+One of the tools is the `mosquitto-sub`, which can be easily started using a docker container.
 Make sure that the `DOCKER_HOST_IP` is defined before starting it.

 ```
 docker run -it --rm efrecon/mqtt-client sub -h $DOCKER_HOST_IP -t "truck/+/position" -v